Jill Dougherty

 Jill Dougherty (born 1949) is an American journalist and academic.
 She is considered an expert on Russia and the former Soviet Union.
-Dougherty spent much of her career as a journalist and in 2014 began a career in academia.
-She currently is a Centennial Fellow and instructor at Georgetown University's Walsh School of Foreign Service.

 She worked as a correspondent for CNN for three decades.
 She served as White House Correspondent, Foreign Affairs correspondent covering the US State Department, US Affairs Editor, Managing Editor for CNN Asia/Pacific, and for almost a decade, as Moscow Bureau Chief.

 Dougherty began her career as a Russian-language broadcaster and writer for Voice of America, USSR Division.
 After three decades at CNN, she left in 2013, but continues to report on Russia as an analyst and independent consultant.